ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 * This OmniChannel application contains an [AngularJS](https://angularjs.org/) based web application.
 The diagram depicts it as Browser.
 * The Web app invokes its own backend Microservices to fetch data, we call this component BFFs following the [Backend for Frontends](http://samnewman.io/patterns/architectural/bff/) pattern.
 In this Layer, front end developers usually write backend logic for their front end.
 The Web BFF is implemented using the Node.js Express Framework.
 These Microservices are packaged as Docker containers and managed by Kubernetes cluster.
 * The BFFs invokes another layer of reusable Java Microservices.
 In a real world project, this is sometimes written by different teams.
 The reusable microservices are written in Java.
-They run inside a Kubernetes cluster, for example the [IBM Cloud Container Service](https://www.ibm.com/cloud/container-service) or [IBM Cloud Private](https://www.ibm.com/cloud/private), using [Docker](https://www.docker.com/).
+They run inside a Kubernetes cluster, for example the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) or [IBM Cloud Private](https://www.ibm.com/cloud/private), using [Docker](https://www.docker.com/).
 * The Java Microservices retrieve their data from the following databases:
   + The Catalog service retrieves items from a searchable JSON datasource using [ElasticSearch](https://www.elastic.co/).
   + The Customer service stores and retrieves Customer data from a searchable JSON datasource using [CouchDB](http://couchdb.apache.org/).